 If you miss an update notification in the App (or another user of the robot dismisses it), you can see if there’s an update available by looking for a small orange notification dot on the More button.
 Clicking that will bring you to a screen where you can select View available update to see the changes and apply the update to the App on your computer.

-Likewise, if there's an update available for the OT-2 itself, there will be a Update button displayed on the Robot Information section of the App.
+Likewise, if there's an update available for the OT-2 itself, there will be an Update button displayed on the Robot Information section of the App.
 Clicking that button will apply the update to the robot.

 If you don’t see the success message after waiting for 10 minutes or so, check to see if the blue ring light on the front of your robot is on and solid (not flashing).
 If the light is solid, this means the update was applied successfully and your computer probably just missed the “I’m done” signal from the robot.
 This can potentially take longer for bigger updates.

 If you aren’t able to reconnect to the OT-2 after closing and reopening the App, reach out to Opentrons Support for help, we’ll get things sorted out for you!